haroohie-club/ChokuretsuTranslationUtility/README.md

 and a command-line interface and graphical editor that use that library.

 ## Dependencies & Building
-The utility is built ontop of the .NET 5.0 runtime and that's a requirement to use it.
-To build the solution, you will need to install the .NET 5.0 SDK.
-Currently, the utility only runs on Windows, but there are plans to make it cross-platform in the future (likely with the advent of .NET 7.0 and MAUI).
+The utility is built ontop of the .NET 6.0 runtime and that's a requirement to use it.
+To build the solution, you will need to install the .NET 6.0 runtime.
+The CLI and library are fully cross-platform, working on Windows, macOS, and Linux.
+However, currently the editor only runs on Windows, but there are plans to make it cross-platform in the future (likely with the advent of .NET 7.0 and MAUI).

 There are two ways of building the solution: